 What are PPP and PPS: Purchasing power parities (PPP) are economic indicators of price level differences between countries.
 Instead of just looking at the GDP per capita, PPP tells us how many currency units a given quantity of services or goods costs in different countries.

 Closely related to PPP is PPS (purchasing power standard).
 In simplest terms, PPS is an artificial currency unit.
-In theory, one PPS buys you the same quantity of services and goods in each country.
+Theoretically, one PPS buys you the same quantity of services and goods in each country.

 But there’s a challenge since there are price differences between different countries, and you will need different amounts of national currency units to buy the same amount of services or goods.
 So, to get the PPS value, you need to divide any economic aggregate of a single country in national currency by its specific PPP.